Understanding information architecture

 Metadata and labels - How are the units labeled, sorted, and filtered?

 1 - Organise your content

 Start by grouping your content into high-level groups and content types.
 If you're working on improving existing content, a high-level content audit can help.
 Think about which content groups are hierarchical content and which content might be better suited to taxonomy-driven or data-driven structures.
 Larger content groups might work well with a search-driven approach - think about what will work best for your audiences.

 When we built Sector, we decided to add sample content to demo the range of options Sector provides you to organise your content.
-Browse through the demo for inspiration or why not have a look at the brand-new Sector 10 Beta Preview.
+Browse through the Sector 9 demo for inspiration or why not have a look at the brand-new Sector 10 Beta Preview.

 2 - Define pathways to content

-Once you have sorted your content into groups and have a rough idea of which groups fits into which content type, you should look at the supporting navigation elements in the user interface and the pathways users take from their entry to their exit.
+Once you have sorted your content into groups and have a rough idea of which groups fit into which content type, you should look at the supporting navigation elements in the user interface and the pathways users take from their entry to their exit.

 Each of the organisational systems above relate to a navigation pattern or pathway - a noticeable similarity in how content is navigated.
 The navigation elements within these patterns must repeat in a predictable manner so that they can be learned.
 A modern website will make use of more than one navigation pattern.

 - Linear step-by-step guides